martong/WordCloud/README.md

 WordCloud
 =========

-Counts the words in a path, so it can be input for arbitrary graphical word cloud tools.
-The output format is "word,count " for each word.
+Counts the words in a path, so it can be input for any graphical word cloud tools.